 University of Southern California

 A top-ranked private university in Los Angeles, USC houses the Thornton School of Music, which is not only the oldest in Los Angeles.
-It also ranks “among the top one percent of the nation’s music and conservatories” (USC website).
+It also ranks “among the top one percent of the nation’s music and conservatories”.
 If you want to pursue a career in performing music, check out the school’s Music’s Bachelor of music – popular music performance.

 The music education degree entails 132 units, which, along with general education courses, include program intensive courses like: